-As mentioned earlier in this manual, you can address virtually all radio interference scenarios on terrestrial paths in both co-channel (sharing) and adjacent frequency (compatibility) interference studies.
+As mentioned earlier in this manual, virtually all radio interference scenarios on terrestrial paths can be addressed in both co-channel (sharing) and adjacent frequency (compatibility) interference studies.
 A number of various radiocommunications services can be modelled using the generic module:

 Broadcasting: Terrestrial systems and earth stations (e.g. DTH receivers) of satellite systems;